Decentralized-ID/decentralized-id.github.io/_HowToContribute/website-config-minimal-mistakes.md

 last_modified_at: 2020-01-05T11:22:33-23:00
 ---

-I'm creating this resource while I do the initial setup so that DIDecentral, the Organization, has a guide to how its websites work.
-This will compliment [decentralized-id.com](https://decentralized-id.com), and support its co-creation.

-This guide should make it easier for contributors to understand how this site works, or even for you to use this guide and create your own web-site!
+This guide should make it easier for contributors to understand how this site works.
+It should also be useful as a way to learn the basics of using Jekyll with the Minimal Mistakes theme, to publish a website via GitHub pages.

-Granted, you don't *need* to know any of this to participate with and contribute to this resource.
-I'm sharing this here, for anyone who wants to see how this site works.
+Granted, you don't *need* to know all of this to simply add content to a page.

-Soon, there will other guides that simplify onboarding, so that anyone can contribute to this resource, via their preferred social platform.
+I'm just sharing this here, for anyone who is interested.

 ## Why Minimal Mistakes?